Chkheto/TetrisV/README.md

 # TetrisV
-It's tetris with a virus that crashes your computer
+It's Tetris with a virus that crashes your computer or freezes it (I never tested it, so I don't know)